MPC88/MC_SVWeModAnyShipDotCom/README.md

 # MC_SVWeModAnyShipDotCom

+Uninstall any mods and attempt to repeat any issues you suspect may exist with the vanilla game before reporting on the forums or discord.

 Modify ship stats, weapon turret properties, crew positions.

 Requires BepInEx.

 Backup your saves.

+This mod will increase the game load time, especially on the first run.

 It doesn't let you change everything.
 You cannot add new turrets or modify models or textures.